-Open Access Research and Research Innovation
+Open Access Research

 Research in the HSE is managed and made available through Lenus, the Irish Health Repository.
 Lenus is Ireland’s primary repository for health research and grey literature.
 It was launched in 2009 and is managed by the National Health Library and Knowledge Service.